Skip to content

 Making requests

-There are two request methods (requestAs() for typed responses, request() for untyped) and a fluent builder.
-All three wrap your API call with logging, caching, rate limiting, retries, and health tracking.
+Requests run through a fluent builder rooted at at($endpoint).
+The builder wraps your API call with logging, caching, rate limiting, retries, and health tracking.

-requestAs() requires a Spatie Laravel Data class-string.
-The response is reconstructed via Data::from(), giving you a typed object on every call (both live and cached):
+->as() requires a Spatie Laravel Data class-string.
+The response is reconstructed via Data::from(), so you get a typed object on every call (live and cached):

 php